-Here’s a quick guide to sesame seeds and how to make the most of them, from sweets to savories, with recipes and tips — plus tahini and sesame butter.
+Here’s a quick guide to sesame seeds and how to make the most of them, from sweets to savories, with recipes and tips — plus lots of info on tahini and sesame butter.

 These tiny seeds, relished in Middle Eastern, Chinese, Japanese, and African cuisines, among others, are worth more than their weigh in usefulness in the kitchen and nutritional value.

 The flavor of sesame seeds is mildly nutty, intensifying when ground into a paste (tahini) or into a seed butter.
 Sesame seeds are also expressed into oil.
 Light sesame oil isn’t as commonly available as dark (or toasted) sesame oil.
 The latter is used in Asian cuisines and imparts a delectable flavor and depth.

 When buying sesame seeds, your options are the whole, unhulled variety, which have their deep tan hulls intact.
 There’s also the more common hulled kind that are off-white.

 Black sesame seeds have become more widely available in recent years.
 These seeds have their hulls intact, so they’ll be a bit richer in nutrients and fiber than their hulled counterparts.
 Here’s a detailed rundown on the differences between black and white sesame seeds.

 Sesame seeds will keep well for many months in a tightly lidded jar in a cool, dry place.
 To be on the safe side, refrigerate them during the warmer months so they don’t go rancid.

 Sesame seeds are available in bulk, in packages, as well as in the spice section of supermarkets and specialty stores.
 If purchasing in a spice jar, you’ll likely get a smaller quantity at a larger price.
 Of course, you cans also buy sesame seeds in larger quantities online.